Darkmatterhelper/helper/README.md

 # Quiz Reports

+> Quiz Reports is in BETA.
+Use at own risk.
+We are constantly improving performance, usability, and stability.

 ## Summary

 **Quiz Reports** is a Jupyter Notebook and Python application that pulls quiz data from [Canvas LMS](https://github.com/instructure/canvas-lms) to create PDF documents containing student answers to *essay questions*.
 Application requires the following user inputs: